c-bohanon/data-portfolio/Projects/AAVE v3 Polygon 2023 Dashboard/readme.md

 ![](images/aave_v3_polygon_dashboard_2.png)

-An interactive version of this dashboard can be found [here](https://dune.com/c_bohanon/aave-v3-polygon-2023)
+The interactive version of this dashboard can be found [here](https://dune.com/c_bohanon/aave-v3-polygon-2023)